-Located deep in the southern section of Anza Borrego State Park, the Arroyo Tapiado Mud Caves are one of the most popular attractions.
-That being said, getting out to them requires 4 wheel drive and entering the caves is dangerous and should not be taken lightly.
+Located deep in the southern section of Anza Borrego State Park, the Arroyo Tapiado Mud Caves are one of the park’s most distinct attractions.
+That being said, getting out to them requires four wheel drive, and entering the caves is dangerous and should not be taken lightly.
 If you want to go, make sure you don’t go alone, take lots of water and bring a flashlight and helmet.
-If you are still with me and want to see the caves here is the info.
+If you are still with me and want to see the caves, here is all the info.

 - 8 miles off the road on a 4×4 drive

 - Don’t go after rain as the caves are made of mud and can collapse